 1980s was perhaps the best decade for Hindi as it had talents like Naseeruddin Shah, Anupam Kher, Shabana Azmi, Smita Patil, Gulzar, Shyam Benegal, Rekha, Om Puri, Govind Nihalani, Shekhar Kapoor, Mahesh Bhatt and others churning out quality products with great periodicity.
 This film, in a way, marked the beginning of that era.

-Music by Kanu Roy is excellent and the background score offers a wonderful backdrop as it lends grace to the silent ambiance of the film.
-Songs like “Khali Pyala Dhundhla Darpan” & “Pyala Chhalka Ujla Darpan” are so effective that the outcome is totally mesmerizing.
+Music by Kanu Roy is excellent and the background score offers a wonderful backdrop as it lends grace to the silent ambience of the film.
+Songs like “Khali Pyala Dhundhla Darpan” and “Pyala Chhalka Ujla Darpan” are so effective that the outcome is totally mesmerizing.
 Cinematography is Gulzar-esque.
-The DOP captures the hill station atmosphere vividly.
+The DOP Virendra Saini captures the hill station atmosphere vividly.
 Dialogues of this film are among the best ever we’ve had in Hindi cinema.

 Performances just can’t go wrong when we have Shah and Azmi in top form.
 It’s impossible to believe how Naseeruddin Shah embodies Aniruddh.
 He, literally, lives the character and the impact is out of this world.
 Shabana Azmi is restraint, grace and spontaneity personified.
 She merely reacts or expresses herself the way every one of us would do.
 There’s no theatrics of frills associated with performances, which elevates their chemistry manifold.
 Sudha Chopra is impressive in a significant cameo.
 The child artists and the rest of the cast offer able support.